Back to CUED Health and Saftey Home Page

 The University Laser Safety policy is run by the Radiation Safety Office and covers both ionising and non-ionising (ie lasers, UV lamps, arc lamps and high bridghtness LEDs) sources of energy.
 The British Laser Safety Standards provide a suitable framework upon which to build a suitable laser safety policy.
 The University Health and Safety Division have produced a series of guidelines and helpful information on their website.
 This includes the Safe Use of Lasers (HSD013 rev 5) booklet [PDF, 791kB] .
 This booklet contains information for Departmental Laser Safety Officers (DLSOs), laser users and research supervisors.
 Contact the Departmental Laser Safety Officer for further information.

 The Safe Use of Lasers guide provides basic essential information for working safely with lasers.
-For additional advice on laser safety please consult your Research Supervisor, Tim Wilkinson the Departmental Laser Safety Officer or the Assistant Radiation Protection Officer (University Health and Safety Division).
-Section A of the booklet contains information especially relevant to users of Class 3B and 4 lasers, section B gives specific information which may be useful in various applications and section C contains appendices for additional information.
+For additional advice on laser safety please consult your Research Supervisor, the Departmental Laser Safety Officer (Tim Wilkinson) or the Assistant Radiation Protection Officer (University Health and Safety Division).
+Section A of the guide contains information especially relevant to users of Class 3B and 4 lasers, section B gives specific information which may be useful in various applications and section C contains appendices for additional information.
 Generally, as a minimum, Class 3B and 4 laser users should read section A in addition to local policy and procedure documents.

 2) Attend the compulsory local new student/postdoc/visitor induction course upon arrival to the Engineering Department.
 You should have done this as part of the induction process.
 If you have arrived out of term, then you will have to arrange an induction course with the Safety Office of the Engineering Department.